Choonholic/ChzzkDownloader/doc/en-US/chzzk_live_manager_manual.en-US.md

 Click `Chzzk Live Manager` in Start menu, or execute `ChzzkLiveManager.exe` in `Chzzk Downloader Environment`.

 ## Verifying Prerequisites
-Chzzk Live Manager requires Chzzk Live Downloader to be properly set up for full functionality Additionally, Chzzk Live Downloader requires proper configurations of Streamlink (Version 6.7.3 or higher) and FFmpeg (Version 7.0 or higher).
+Chzzk Live Manager requires Chzzk Live Downloader to be properly set up for full functionality.
+Additionally, Chzzk Live Downloader requires proper configurations of Streamlink (Version 6.8.0 or higher) and FFmpeg (Version 7.0 or higher).
 When Chzzk Live Manager starts, it checks whether these prerequisites are met, and if not, it will display the following dialog.

 <div style='text-align: center'>
 <img src='../../img/screenshots/lman_en-US/lman_prerequisites.png' />